 Unit/Home Owner(s):

 Address:

-If rented, tenant's name (Attach of solar collector system): copy of notice informing the owner of tenant's intent to install a
+If rented, tenant's name ( Attach copy of notice informing the owner of tenant's intent to install a solar collector system ):

-Telephone (Day): Telephone (Evening):
+Telephone (Day):

-Description of Solar Collector Sy ystem:
+Description of Solar Collector System:

-Company Performing Installation n
+Company Performing Installation

-Identify Installation Location: Porch □ Rear Deck □ Balcony □ Roof □ Other □ Indicate "Other":
+Identify Installation Location: Porch  Rear Deck 🖵 Balcony 🖵 Roof 🖵 Other 🖵 Indicate "Other":

-Date installation to be performed l:
+Date installation to be performed:

-Please indicate the method of ins
+Please indicate the method of installation.

-pliance with all ACA guidelines (which include applicable building codes)?
-Yes No
+Will the installation be in compliance with all ACA guidelines (which include manufacturers' guidelines and applicable building codes)?
+Yes  No 🖵

 If no, please provide three days and times for which you are available to meet with us to discuss solar collector system installation.
+At this meeting, you will need to provide information

+solar collector system installation.
 At this meeting, you will need to provide information supporting the necessity for nonroutine installation.
 (A list of preferable days and times is attached.)

-systems.
-I understand that it is m A's rules for installing, maintaining, and using solar collector by responsibility to comply with all applicable laws, rules and etor system installation, maintenance and use.
+I will comply with all of the ACA's rules for installing, maintaining, and using solar collector systems.
+I understand that it is my responsibility to comply with all applicable laws, rules and regulations related to solar collector system installation, maintenance and use.

-Signed: Date: